nxrighthere/ENet-CSharp/README.md

 `Packet.IsSet` returns a state of the managed pointer.

+`Packet.Data` returns a managed pointer to the packet data.

 `Packet.Length` returns a length of payload in the packet.

 `Packet.Create(byte[] data, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
 The length and flags parameters are optional.
 Multiple flags can be specified at once.